-How to Plot Impulse and Step Response Using the GUI
+How to Plot Impulse and Step Response Using the App

 To create a transient analysis plot in the System Identification

-Tool GUI, select the Transient resp check box
+app, select the Transient resp check box in the Model

-in the Model Views area.
-For general information
+Views area.
+For general information about creating and

 To include or exclude a model on the plot, click the corresponding

-model icon in the System Identification Tool GUI.
+model icon in the System Identification app.
 Active models display

 a thick line inside the Model Board icon.